tower-industries/AshesMS/README.md

 **Important note about localhost clients**: these executables are red-flagged by antivirus tools as potentially malicious software.
 This happens due to the reverse engineering methods that were applied onto these software artifacts.
 The one provided here has been in use for years already and posed no harm so far, so it is assumed to be safe.

-### 4 - Getting into the game
-The client has started, and you're looking at the login screen.

 #### Logging in
 At this point, you can log in to the admin account using the following credentials: